 In the next section we define the declarative semantics of the proposed framework.
-The paper continues by showing some properties of the framework, namely properties that relate it to extant work on argumentation and on other semantics for logic programs.
-We then present a couple of illustrative examples, and end with some conclusions.
+The paper continues by showing some examples and properties of the framework, namely properties that relate it to extant work on argumentation and on other semantics for logic programs.
+We end with some conclusions.
 For lack of space all proofs have been removed from this version of the paper.